GalShmuel/Incident_Response_Chatbot-FP/README.md

-# Incident Response Chatbot (Final Project)
+# Incident Response Chatbot (Final Project)- not finished.

 This project is a chatbot system designed to assist with cybersecurity incident response using AI.

 🌐 Features
--🔐 Real-time alert integration from Wazuh / GuardDuty -🤖 AI Agents powered by AutoGen (e.g., Playbook Agent, Analyst Agent) -📄 Automatic generation of incident response playbooks -🧑‍💻 Interactive chatbot interface for cybersecurity professionals
+- 🔐 Real-time alert integration from Wazuh / GuardDuty
+- 🤖 AI Agents powered by AutoGen (e.g., Playbook Agent, Analyst Agent)
+- 📄 Automatic generation of incident response playbooks
+- 🧑‍💻 Interactive chatbot interface for cybersecurity professionals

 ## 🛠️ Technologies